chinamike65/hugo-tuolesi/content/book3/book3en.md

 Then imagine that in every particle of dust, there are all the Buddhas of all the number of dusts, preaching sutras and teachings in the assembly of Bodhisattvas, and convinced that this is the case in the endless dharma realms of the ten directions, and every particle of dust fills all Buddha Tathagata.

-Or imagine that in every mote of dust in our southern Zhanbu continent, there are all Buddhas and Bodhisattvas in the grain field filling the void, and at the same time arousing great reverence, devotion, and joy to the Buddhas and Bodhisattvas.
+Or imagine that in every mote of dust in our southern Jambuvidpa continent, there are all Buddhas and Bodhisattvas in the merit field filling the void, and at the same time arousing great reverence, devotion, and joy to the Buddhas and Bodhisattvas.
 This is the intention to bow.

-When bowing with your mind, you should visualize many Buddhas and Bodhisattvas in your heart, especially you must be able to visualize your root guru clearly, and you must have great pure confidence and joy in your guru.
+When bowing with your mind, you should visualize many Buddhas and Bodhisattvas in your heart, especially you must be able to visualize your root guru clearly, and you must have great pure trust in and joy towards your guru.

 Then, we must also consider the merits of the body, speech, and mind of Buddhas and Bodhisattvas, and the merits of the teacher's body, speech, and mind.

 The more you think about it, the more your faith and desire will increase, and your heart will become more pure.
 This is also a kind of salute.

-3) The speech bows and bows each with a sea of ​​sounds and sounds, and there are endless wonderful sounds and words, which will be used in all future kalpas, and praise the Buddha's deep sea of ​​merits and virtues.
+3. The speech bows and bows each with a sea of ​​sounds and sounds, and there are endless wonderful sounds and words, which will be used in all future kalpas, and praise the Buddha's deep sea of ​​merits and virtues.

 Visualize that there are innumerable pores on your body, each pore has innumerable heads, each head has innumerable mouths, and each mouth is reciting the praises of Buddhas and Bodhisattvas.